Andrew Hilton

 Interpreting Shakespeare

-techniques of interpretation.
-To date I have conducted highly successful courses on Macbeth (Bristol), King Lear, As You Like It, Antony & Cleopatra and The Winter's Tale (Mousehole, Cornwall), The Winter’s Tale, Measure for Measure and Twelfth Night (Bristol University).
+Join me to explore great Shakespeare texts!
+To date I have conducted highly successful courses on King Lear, As You Like It, Antony & Cleopatra, The Winter's Tale and The Tempest (Mousehole, Cornwall), Macbeth, The Winter’s Tale, Measure for Measure, King Lear and Twelfth Night (Bristol University).

 Now living in Mousehole, I have had a 50-year career as a professional actor and director after studying Shakespeare at Cambridge.
 My Tobacco Factory productions in Bristol were repeatedly praised in the national press for their clarity and intelligence, and were seen at the Barbican Theatre in London, on tour around the UK, and at international festivals in Germany and Romania.
 In 2014 I was awarded an Honorary Doctorate by the University of Bristol for whom I have been conducting Interpreting Shakespeare courses for several years in its lifelong learning programme.